GauBen/formgator/README.md

   // You should then check if at least one is properly defined
   ```

+  You can provide a value to `optional` to replace `undefined` with a default value.

 The schema produced by `fg.form()` has two methods:

 - `.parse()` that returns the parsed form data or throws an error if the form data is invalid.